MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

     1. Did the user that accessed the device perform other suspicious activities?

 - More suspicious activities to investigate:
-    1. Were other alerts opened around the same time as this alert in [!INCLUDE [Product short](includes/product-short.md)], or in other security tools such as Microsoft Defender for Endpoint, Microsoft Defender for Cloud and/or Microsoft Defender for Cloud Apps?
+    1. Were other alerts opened around the same time as this alert in Defender for Identity, or in other security tools such as Microsoft Defender for Endpoint, Microsoft Defender for Cloud and/or Microsoft Defender for Cloud Apps?
     1. Were there failed logons?
     1. Were any new programs deployed or installed?